Bill Text: CA AB3064 | 2023-2024 | Regular Session | Enrolled

 27560.

-(1) Electronically submit Submit to the Department of Justice, either electronically or by prepaid mail, a report prescribed by the department including information concerning that individual and a description of the firearm in question.
+(A) Submit to the Department of Justice, in a form and manner prescribed by the department, a report including information concerning that individual and a description of the firearm in question.
 The department may request photographs of the firearm to determine if the firearm is a generally prohibited weapon, assault weapon, or machinegun, or is otherwise prohibited.
+A person shall not furnish a fictitious name or address, knowingly furnish any incorrect information, or knowingly omit any information required to be provided in this report.

 (b) If all of the following requirements are satisfied, the personal firearm importer shall have complied with the provisions of this section: